 If you do not present a valid access token or certificate, your request is unauthenticated and you receive an HTTP 401 error.

 An administrator can configure authentication through the following tasks:

 Configuring an identity provider: You can define any supported identity provider in OpenShift Container Platform and add it to your cluster.

 Configuring the internal OAuth server: The OpenShift Container Platform control plane includes a built-in OAuth server that determines the user’s identity from the configured identity provider and creates an access token.
-You can configure the token duration and inactivity timeout, and customize the internal OAuth server URL.
+You can configure the token duration and inactivity timeout.

 Users can view and manage OAuth tokens owned by them.

 When users send a request for an OAuth token, they must specify either a default or custom OAuth client that receives and uses the token.

 Managing cloud provider credentials using the Cloud Credentials Operator: Cluster components use cloud provider credentials to get permissions required to perform cluster-related tasks.